-If you grew up daydreaming of living in a beautiful French castle, or if you currently spend your downtime binge-watching the incredibly soothing Escape to the Château, then we’ve got good news for you.
+If you grew up daydreaming of living in a beautiful French castle, or if you have spent time binge-watching the incredibly soothing Escape to the Château, then we’ve got good news for you.
 We’ve rounded up a list of the best and most beautiful châteaux in France!
 Classical French architecture, gorgeous gardens and fairytale magic is waiting for you in these beautiful spots…

 1. Château de Fontainebleau